raopk/raopk/README.md

 ### About me
 I'm a data science professional and economic policy enthusiast passionate about learning analytics, Bias in AI and AI ethics.
-- 🔭 I’m currently working on a Ph.D in Educational Technology and I am interested in collaborating on any learning analytics research.
+- 🔭 I’m currently working on a Ph.D in Educational Technology with a Human and Computer Interaction minor and I am interested in collaborating on any learning analytics research.
 - 📫 How to reach me: <a href="https://twitter.com/rayopk" class="icon brands alt fa-twitter"><span class="label">@rayopk</span></a>
 - 😄 Pronouns: he/him